+3. INFORMATIVE TWEET

-- 2. MODERN MUSEUM EXHIBITS: Have a discussion with the class about what they would like to see in modern museum exhibits.
-Things to think about could include virtual reality, videos, games, lighting and sound, signs, smells, and any other way an exhibit could grab their attention. - 3.
-INFORMATIVE TWEET: After the program, students will be encouraged to write an exhibit sign for their specimen.
+After the program, students will be encouraged to write an exhibit sign for their specimen.
 As practice before your visit, have the students pick an object, animal, picture, or anything they would like to tell people about.
-Have them write a tweet about that object, getting them to focus on these four aspects in their writing: factual, simple, short, and interesting.
+Have them write a tweet about that object, getting them to focus on these four aspects in their writing: factual, interesting, simple, and short.
 By using a tweet, it will automatically limit their word count, and will encourage attention-grabbing writing.